TRUFAMANIA

 Notes:

 Tuber ferrugineum Vittadini (=Tuber rufum f. ferrugineum (Vittad.)
 Montecchi et Lazzari) has a brown, minutely papillose peridium with a soft gleba.
-Tuber requienii Tul et C. Tul is considered by some authors synonymous with Tuber ferrugineum.
+Tuber requienii Tul et C. Tul is considered by some authors to be synonymous with Tuber ferrugineum.

 Tuber rufum spores